Christopher Hewett: Career

 Hewett made his film debut in the crime drama Pool of London (1951), and later appeared in roles on Robert Montgomery Presents and DuPont Show of the Month.
 He appeared as the grandiose and camp theatre director Roger DeBris in Mel Brooks's comedy The Producers (1967).
 In 1976, Hewett played the generic bureaucrat Federov in the short-lived sitcom Ivan the Terrible.
 During the 1979-80 season he played Captain Hook to Sandy Duncan's Peter Pan on Broadway.
 From 1983 to 1984 he portrayed Lawrence, Mr. Roarke's (Ricardo Montalbán) sidekick on the final season of the ABC series Fantasy Island.

 The following year, Hewett landed his best-known role as Lynn Aloysius Belvedere, an English butler who works for a middle class American family in the sitcom Mr. Belvedere.
 After the series ended its run in 1990 Hewett appeared in a guest spot on an episode of the NBC teen sitcom California Dreams in 1994.
 His last on-screen role was a cameo appearance on the Fox series Ned and Stacey in 1997.

 Personal life and death

 A devout Catholic and lifelong bachelor, Hewett served at St. Victor's Church in West Hollywood.
 During his later years, he suffered from arthritis and diabetes.

-Hewett died on 3 August 2001, in his Los Angeles home from complications of diabetes at age 80.
+Hewett died on 3 August 2001 in his Los Angeles home from complications of diabetes, aged 79.
 His memorial service was held at St. Victor's Church in West Hollywood on 10 August 2001.